 - The report will generate and then open at the bottom of the page.

-Below this is a graph showing the student's Scaled Score from the most recent test, the student's projected Scaled Score (not available for Spanish assessments), and the benchmark categories those scores fall into.
+Below this is a graph showing the student's Scaled Score from the most recent test, the student's projected Scaled Score, and the benchmark categories those scores fall into.
 Note: If the most recent test is from the previous school year (as described above), benchmark data for the test will not be shown.

 You will see the scores (with additional information) repeated beneath the graph.
 If the assessment type is for reading, you will also see students' IRL and ZPD scores (ZPD scores are not available for Spanish assessments).